PeterHickman/Legion/README.md

 This is a vulnerability but after the configuration it will be closed

-Also create a password for root if you don't have one
+Create a password for root if you don't have one

 ### apt-get is the package manager